-The purpose of the M.A. degree in Biology is to provide students with advanced education in either ecology and environmental science, or genetics and molecular and medical biosciences.
+The purpose of the general M.A. degree in Biology is to provide students with advanced education in either ecology and evolutionary biology, or molecular, cellular, and developmental biology.
 This non-thesis degree emphasizes a broader exposure to biology through course work than is possible in the more-specialized M.S. degrees, where students focus on a specialized research topic.
 The majority of course work is in Biology, although graduate courses in allied areas (e.g., Biomedical Studies, Health Sciences, Environmental Studies) may be taken with approval of the student's committee and graduate program director.
-The concept areas for M.A. students specializing in ecology and environmental science include ecology and environmental science, structure and function, and evolution.
-The concept areas for students specializing in genetics and molecular and medical biosciences include cell and molecular biology, genetics, and evolution.
+The concept areas for M.A. students specializing in ecology and evolutionary biology include ecology and environmental science, structure and function, and evolution.
+The concept areas for students specializing in molecular, cellular, and developmental biology include cell and molecular biology, genetics, and evolution.